quinnmil/scout-test-apps/django-channels-2/README.md

 You should see startup logging from Daphne (Channels' async dev server), Django, and Scout.

-**Third,** visit pages in your browser:
+**Third,** visit pages in your browser, starting with the index page http://localhost:8000/ which links to others.

-* http://localhost:8000/ for a normal Django sync view.
-* http://localhost:8000/async/ for a Channels based async view.